 Mmm.
-Okay, you know, I will stop [laughs].
-To talk about [laughs] this kind of, you know-even though I talk about [it] over and over, it may be same thing.
+Okay, I will stop [laughs].
+To talk about [laughs] this-even though I talk about it over and over, it may be same thing.
 If you have tape, you can hear it again [laughs, laughter].
-It is same thing, you know.
+It is same thing.
 And so that is why I want you to ask me questions.
-Then, you know, it may be easier to understand what I mean.
+Then it may be easier to understand what I mean.
 Hai.

-Student A: Is the world of the mind ... then I also hear you saying ...
-[1-2 sentences.] ... there's an actuality of the potential?
-[2-3 words] one is not differentiated.
+Student A: Is the world of the mind ... then I also hear you saying ... there's an actuality of the potential? ... one is not differentiated.